vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_1_notes.md

 # Week 1

+## Definitions

 **Purely evaluative feedback**: Indicates how good the action taken was.
 It is dependent of the action taken.

 **Purely instructive feedback**: Indicates what the correct action was independently of the action actually taken.
 It is independent of the action taken.

 **q\*(a)**: The value of an action -> Expected reward when that action is taken.
 The true value of an action is the mean reward when that action is selected